haiku/website/content/guides/building/jam.md

 <p>
 Haiku uses a custom fork of <a href="http://www.perforce.com/jam/jam.html">Perforce's Jam</a>.
 This <a href="https://www.freelists.org/post/haiku/New-Build-System"> mailing list thread</a> helps to explain the decision to fork jam.
 </p>
-As of December 2011, this is the current version.
+As of August 2019, this is the current version.
 If a different version is reported, then you will need to build and install jam from source.
 <pre class="terminal">
 jam -v
 Jam 2.5-haiku-20111222.
 OS=LINUX.
 Copyright 1993-2002 Christopher Seiwald.